-- All First Presbyterian Church facilities are smoke- and pet-free.

-- No alcoholic beverages are allowed on the First Presbyterian Church campus.

-- Childcare is available upon request:

-First Presbyterian Church hires childcare

-workers from Preferred Childcare.
-Our child

-protection policy requires at least two childcare

-workers to be present at all times, with the

-number of workers requested dependent

-upon the number of children in care.
-First

-Presbyterian Church requires twenty-four hour

-notice for securing childcare.

-The family is responsible for paying for the

-childcare workers and their time spent at the

-church.

-- First Presbyterian Church is not responsible for valuables left unattended during the funeral/ memorial service or during the receiving of friends.
+- All First Presbyterian Church facilities are smoke- and pet-free. - No alcoholic beverages are allowed on the First Presbyterian Church campus. - First Presbyterian Church is not responsible for valuables left unattended during the funeral/memorial service or during the receiving of friends.